carlosonunez/blog.carlosnunez.me/content/post/so-i-used-an-ipad-as-a-computer-2020-edition.md

 - Keyboard is cramped af with the 11.
 Need to see if 12.9 is better...but afraid that it's too big
 - Screen is really REALLY sharp and pretty readable.
 - LOVING the trackpad on this thing.
+- THIS PENCIL HAS AN ERASER!
+- Screen tilt is really nice.
+I love the dual-hinge solution they came up with (one hinge to open the iPad clamshell; another to lift and tilt the iPad almost like an iMac monitor.
+- I'm also afraid of dropping this because it's so tiny on my lap.